Lawsuits, lockouts and strike threats: Fights to reopen classrooms reach a head in several school districts

 The pandemic surfaced these tensions once again.
 Throughout the fall, while coronavirus ravaged Chicago, the city and the teachers union could not come to an agreement over when and how to reopen the city’s public schools.

 Then the city declared it was moving ahead to reopen schools without the consent of the teachers union.
-Chicago attempted to reopen school buildings at the start of the year, giving pre-kindergarten students and some students in special education classes the option of face-to-face learning.
+Chicago attempted to reopen school buildings at the start of the year, giving prekindergarten students and some students in special education classes the option of face-to-face learning.

 But more than 140 teachers and aides never showed up to school buildings, according to Chicago Public Schools.
 Some attempted to continue teaching virtually given that many of their students had opted to stay home anyhow.
 The school system declared them AWOL, began docking their pay and locked them out of their virtual classrooms.
 Even as the rest of the school system shifted to remote learning this week, 31 teachers and 17 staff members remained locked out.